HOUSE OF REPRESENTATIVES STAFF ANALYSIS

 allowing veterans to have a place during the day for social activities, peer support, companionship, and

-recreation.16 The Program is intended for veterans who need help with activities of daily living, those
+recreation.16 The Program is intended for veterans who need help with activities of daily living, who are

-who are isolated, or whose caregiver is experiencing burden.
-Health services such as care from
+isolated, or whose caregivers are experiencing burden.
+Health services such as care from nurses,

-nurses, therapists, social workers, and others may also be provided.
-The Program may be provided at
+therapists, social workers, and others may also be provided.
+The Program may be provided at VA

-federal grant or grant funding for an adult day health care program, the state must meet the following
+following federal requirements to receive a federal grant or grant funding for an adult day health care

 facility, the adult health care program must have its own separate designated space during